 Remember, dentists need to be up to date on your overall health and wellness.
 That means we need to be up to date on what is going on across your whole body, not just inside of your mouth.

-Be sure to ask if we any information from your family doctor regarding medications or changes in health.
+Be sure to provide us with any information from your family doctor regarding medications or changes in health.